 Joe LeBlanc is a polyamorous Cajun qenderqueer butch who believes in personal story-telling as a significant method for people to share experiences and solidify a better understanding about LGBTQ identities, issues, and concerns.
 He finds joy in producing and fostering authentic connections, bringing his big butch woo wherever he goes.

 Joe is a community organizer who lives in Portland, Oregon.
-He is honored to serve as the Board Chair for PDX Bad Girls and is the first Mx Oregon State Leather titleholder.
+He is honored to serve as the Board Chair for PDX Bad Girls and was recently the first Mx Oregon State Leather titleholder.
 Joe is a prior recipient of the Pride in Action Award with Pride Northwest in 2011, and was honored as a Queer Hero by the Gay and Lesbian Archives of the Pacific Northwest in 2016.
 He has developed and presented workshops at various conferences on issues around identity, community building, event planning, and advocating for trans-inclusive health care.
 Joe also enjoys road trips, coffee, taking way too many pictures, and a wide variety of music.
 He can usually be found wearing a bow tie and with a clipboard in his hand.

 Koja Adeyoha is a two-spirit, mixed-blood Lakota, stone-butch dyke, activist, socialist, a staunch feminist, atheist and skeptic.